Beastdzns/LOP-Batching-Cross-Chain-Swap/README.md

 Result:
 The user receives the equivalent value in Taker for all of the tokens they swapped.
+(Mock contracts are present in the mockTokens folder)

 ### Benefits:
 - **Gas Savings**: Instead of paying for each transaction separately, the user only pays for one, saving on gas fees.